 Cara earned a MA in Education Policy, Organization and Leadership Studies from Stanford University, a teaching credential from San Francisco State University, and a BA in English from Washington University in St. Louis.

 Kelly makes sure everything runs smoothly in the OKF office, from ordering supplies to keeping the office tidy, Kelly is the one!
 She also manages the OKF social media and newsletter.
-She was born and raised in West Oakland and attended San Diego State University as a low-income, first-generation college student.
+She was born and raised in West Oakland and is an OUSD graduate.
+She attended San Diego State University as a low-income, first-generation college student.

 Kelly enjoys singing, dancing, painting, and crafting.
 She is an R&B and Jazz vocalist and you can find her online under her artist name — Lua Rouge; “lua” means fire/flame in Vietnamese and “rouge” means red in French.
 Kelly has picked up watercolor painting recently and suggest painting with watercolor brush pens for more control.
 She is an all-around crafter and her recent projects include Shibori tie dye, acrylic boho paintings on reused paper, and collaging with nature photos.